tldr-pages/tldr/pages/common/ed.md

 > The original Unix text editor.
 > More information: <https://manned.org/ed.1>.

-- Start an interactive ed session:
+- Start an interactive editor session:

 `ed`

-- Start an interactive ed session with the specified prompt:
+- Start an interactive editor session with the specified prompt:

 `ed --prompt='> '`

-- Start an interactive ed session with user-friendly errors:
+- Start an interactive editor session with user-friendly errors:

 `ed --verbose`

+- Start an interactive editor session without diagnostics, byte counts and '!' prompt:

+`ed --quiet`

+- Start an interactive editor session without exit status change when command fails:

+`ed --loose-exit-status`

 - Edit a file (this shows the byte count of the loaded file):